ronald-assis/ronald-assis/README.md

 ### Hi there 👋

-<p>My name is Ronald and I'm Front-end developer.
+<p>My name is Ronald Assis and I'm Front-end developer.
 I'm studying HTML, CSS and JavaScript. 💥🚀</p>

 <br>